1.3.1. Commonly Used Options¶

 The tiarmclang compiler utilizes the include file directory search path to locate a header file that is included by a C/C++ source file via an #include preprocessor directive.
 The tiarmclang compiler implicitly defines an initial include file directory search path to contain directories relative to the tools installation area where C/C++ standard header files can be found.
 These C/C++ standard header files are considered part of the tiarmclang compiler package and should be used in combination with linker and the runtime libraries that are included in the tiarmclang compiler tools installation.

-The -I option provides the user with the capability to add their own directories to the include file directory path, allowing user-created header files to be easily accessible during compilation.
+The -I option lets you add your own directories to the include file directory path, allowing user-created header files to be easily accessible during compilation.

-In addition to the pre-defined macro symbols that the tiarmclang compiler will define depending on which processor options are selected, the user can also manage their own symbols at compile-time using the -D and -U options.
+In addition to the pre-defined macro symbols that the tiarmclang compiler defines depending on which processor options are selected, you can also manage your own symbols at compile-time using the -D and -U options.
 These options are useful when the source code is configured to behave differently based on whether a compile-time symbol is defined and/or what value it has.

 A user-created pre-defined compile symbol can be defined and given a value using the -D option.
 In the following example, MySym will be defined and given a value 123 at compile-time.
 MySym will then be available for use during the compilation of the test.c source file.